The InkSplit GIMP Plug-In

 Here, I've used my own logo as the example.
 This requires a bit of a different approach compared to a flat-color logo.
 I've also purposely made this a bit of a low-quality starting point to show how you can prep your image for the script.

 For starters, the image is on a white background, rather than transparency.
 Let's start by removing the white background with the wand tool.
-Next, we'll open the script and change a few options.
-Now re-open the script andÂ
+Now, we'll need to generate a color palette so the script knows what colors to use for the gradient.
+The Auto Color Match works for flat colors, but will often produce a poor result otherwise.